hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Description ==

-The first WordPress security plugin to support the new Abilities API for automated and AI-assisted security workflows.
 The strongest CAPTCHA.
 Switch from reCAPTCHA, Turnstile, etc. for free.

 [hCaptcha](https://www.hcaptcha.com/) is a drop-in replacement for reCAPTCHA that puts user privacy first.